+The New Museum School addresses Culture&’s core strategic objective to open up who makes and enjoys arts and heritage.
 The programme will include training in conservation, collections management, digitisation, public engagement and traditional craft skills for the restoration of heritage.

 The New Museum School aims to make heritage more relevant, accessible and meaningful to more people and a greater range of people whilst ensuring that heritage continues to be a driving force for good that celebrates the distinctiveness and connectivity of culture.
-We aim to create a vibrant and passionate workforce with the skills and attributes that are relevant for the curation of heritage itself, as well as the people consuming and shaping it.
+We aim to create a vibrant and passionate workforce with the skills and attributes that are relevant for the curation of heritage itself, as well as the people enjoying and shaping it.

 If you are a heritage organisation and would like to join the New Museum School consortium, please click on the links below to download a brochure and application form.